MrMikeFloyd/kafka-spring-example/README.md

-# Space Agency Kafka Spring Sample Project
+# Spring Boot & Kafka Streams Sample

-This sample project illustrates different ways to integrate Kafka with Spring.
+This sample project illustrates different ways to integrate Kafka with Spring, processing a Streams workload.
 The following aspects are being considered:

 - Producing messages to Kafka using `StreamBridge`
 - Handling Streams of Kafka messages using Spring Cloud Streams with the Functions and Kafka Streams API